shams-nahid/My-Daily-AWS-Study/docs/Notes/security/01 Security Threat.md

   - SQL Injection
   - Cross Site Scripting
   - Check Headers
+  - Block a set of IP
 - When `Cloudfront` is used, set `WAF` in front of `Cloudfront`
 - `Rate Based ACL Rules` can be used to avoid potential threat

 ## AWS Shield

 - Use to prevent the `DDoS` attack
+- Use to prevent the `SYN Floods` attack
+- Use to prevent the `UDP Floods` attack

 ## AWS GuardDuty